Tag Archive | improving curb appeal

 View from the front porch.

 As you might know from reading The Farm In My Yard, I moved from Rockville, Maryland to Charlotte, North Carolina in 2013.
 I worked for a few years, while watching over my elderly mother.
 After she passed away in 2020, the search was on for a larger property in a smaller town.
 Must-haves included reasonably quiet surroundings, lots of nature, room to play in new gardens, and no HOA.
-This article includes information from a landscaper’s perspective that might be new to first-time property owners.
+This article includes information from a landscaper’s perspective that might help first-time property owners.

 Success!
 In late October, I moved to a new home in northern North Carolina.
 A few obstacles didn’t stop my tireless realtor, Erika, from finding this (almost) perfect little house.
 There was Covid, for one, and the reluctance on the part of homeowners to list their homes for sale.
 Very few livable offerings in my price range came to the market.
 As soon as they did, they immediately went under contract.